sivansha/image-processing/README.md

-## basics of image and video processing for streaming
+## image and video processing for streaming

+Solutions for the TU-Berlin INET "Multimedia Lab" Written by:
+Daniil Romanchenko,
+Marius Bartholdy,
+Sivan Shani

-This repository gives examples for image and video processing knowledge and techniques aimed ultimately for video streaming.
+The course gives kmowledge and tools for image and video processing and analyzing for streaming.
-It cover basic image processing concepts such as measuring image quality after compression, and other subjects that are helpfull when streaming video.
-All operation are also visualized via plots.

-Together with the [HAS simulation](https://gitlab.com/sivshani/has-simulation) repository it provides all the required basic knowledge and tools for advanced adaptable video streaming system.

 ### libraries used:
 python3, numpy, opencv, mathplotlib, pil (pillow), FFMpeg, FFProbe,